 By making a list, you’ll be able to focus on your digital project’s strong points, but also the potential sources of opposition that it may produce.
 Remember – it isn’t so much the actual characteristics of the project that we’re looking at here, but the characteristics as perceived by users.
 Focus on everything that will make your team members enthusiastic supporters or stubborn opponents.

-Returning to the example of the new intranet, the benefits are interactiveness, better communication and developing a sense of belonging to the company.
+Returning to the example of the new intranet, the benefits are interactiveness, better communication, and developing a sense of belonging to the company.
 One potential criticism is the risk that employees will waste their time on the new system.
-Others include the addition of new procedures and the risk that no-one will use the new intranet.
+Others include the addition of new procedures and the risk that no one will use the new intranet.

-Plan out every step of the change
+Plan out every step of your digital transformation

 Murphy’s Law is bound to arise – “Anything that can go wrong will go wrong.”
 By carefully considering every stage of your organizational change, you should plan for all eventualities.
 It’s a basic principle of project management – 90% of errors that arise during a project are down to insufficient planning.
 Whether you’re organizing a major project (switching all internal communications to digital technology) or a medium-sized project (like our internal challenges), the better prepared you are, the easier it will be for you to convince others and react to a crisis.